benwzj/benwzj.github.io/_posts/2024-05-15-nextjs-ecommerce.md

 - Using `useFormState` submit to server action `authenticate`.
 - `authenticate` use `Zod` to validate formData.
 - `authenticate` create `customerAccessToken` from Shopify server according to username and password.
 This process is using Shopify Storefront GraphQL API: `mutation customerAccessTokenCreate`
-- Next, it use Shopify Storefront GraphQL API: `query customer` and `customerAccessToken` to fetch user information.
+- `authenticate` use Shopify Storefront GraphQL API: `query customer` and `customerAccessToken` to fetch user information.
 - Implement cookie-based Session management.

+### Middelware.ts

+Middelware play big rold in authentication.
+Usually, it is used to update session expiration.

 ### How to get to know the state of authentication?
 Read Cookies can get the state of authentication, but the cookiet can be read only in Server action, middleware, Route handler.
 For example, displaying login logout signou logo in main menu is deponding on authenticaiton state.
 How can i don this?

+Cookies can be read anywhere, Not just server actions middleware or route handler.

 ## Admin Function